cern-eos/eos/doc/releases/citrine-release.rst

 * [EOS-1887] - Link back with the dynamic version of protobuf3
 * [EOS-1889] - file verify command fails when specifyng fsid on a one-replica file
 * [EOS-1893] - EOS configuration can end up empty or truncated
+* [EOS-1888] - FSs wrongly reported as Unavailable by the GeoTreeEngine
+* [EOS-1892] - File copy is scheduled on a full FS

 New Feature
 +++++++++++